codyjtclark/tech_analysis/README.md

 Jia, Jiyou.
 “The Study of the Application of a Web-Based Chatbot System on the Teaching of Foreign Languages,” 1201–7.
 Association for the Advancement of Computing in Education (AACE), 2004. https://www.learntechlib.org/primary/p/13633/.

 Kimball, Whitney.
 “A Chatbot Is Mysteriously Sending Droves of People to Listen to Grimes and Stevie Wonder.”
 Gizmodo.
-Accessed July 7, 2021. https://gizmodo.com/a-chatbot-is-mysteriously-sending-droves-of-people-to-l-1846752065.
+Accessed July 6, 2021. https://gizmodo.com/a-chatbot-is-mysteriously-sending-droves-of-people-to-l-1846752065.

 Kılıçkaya, Ferit.
 “Using a Chatbot, Replika, to Practice Writing Through Conversations in L2 English: A Case Study.”
 Chapter.
 New Technological Applications for Foreign and Second Language Learning and Teaching, 2020. https://doi.org/10.4018/978-1-7998-2591-3.ch011.

 Luka, Inc. “Replika Is Your New AI Friend.”
-Fabric of Digital Life, October 30, 2017. https://fabricofdigitallife.com/Detail/objects/2594. replika.ai.
-“Replika.”
-Accessed July 6, 2021. https://replika.ai.
+Fabric of Digital Life, October 30, 2017. https://fabricofdigitallife.com/Detail/objects/2594.

 replika.ai.
 “Replika.”
 Accessed July 6, 2021. https://replika.ai.